Testing the identification of causal effects in observational data: Simulation study

 \section{Simulation study}

-This section provides a simulation study to investigate the finite sample behavior of our testing approach based on the following data generating process:
+This section provides a simulation study to investigate the finite sample behavior of our testing approaches introduced in Section \ref{DRtest} based on the following data generating process:

-Outcome $Y$ is a linear function of $D$ (whose treatment effect is one), covariates $X$ (for $\beta\neq 0$), the unobservables $W$ and $U$, and the supposed instrument $Z$ if the coefficient $\gamma\neq 0$.
-The binary treatment $D$ is a function of $X$ and the unobservable $V$, as well as $W$ if coefficient $\delta\neq 0$.
-While the supposed instrument $Z$ is binary, the unobserved terms $U,V,W$ are random, standard normally distributed variables that are independent of each other, of $Z$, and of $X$. $X$ is a vector of covariates which follow a normal distribution with a zero mean and a covariance matrix $\sigma^2_X$ that is obtained by setting the covariance of the $i$th and $j$th covariate in $X$ to $0.5^{|i-j|}$. $\beta$ gauges the effects of the covariates on $Y$ and $D$, respectively, and thus, the magnitude of confounding due to observables.
-The $i$th element in the coefficient vector $\beta$ is set to $0.7/i$ for $i=1,...,p$, implying a linear decay of covariate importance in terms of confounding.
+with $X$, $Z$, $W$, $U$, $V$ being independent of each other.
+Outcome $Y$ is a linear function of $D$ (whose treatment effect is one), covariates $X$ (for $\beta\neq 0$), the unobservables $W$ (for $\delta\neq 0$) and $U$, and the supposed instrument $Z$ if the coefficient $\gamma\neq 0$.
+The binary treatment $D$ is a function of $X$, $Z$, and the unobservables $W$ and $V$.
+While the supposed instrument $Z$ is binary, the unobserved terms $U,V,W$ are normally distributed random variables that are independent of each other, of $Z$, and of $X$ with $\sigma_U=\sigma_V=0.1$ and $\sigma_W=0.25$. $X$ is a vector of covariates which follow a normal distribution with a zero mean and a covariance matrix $\sigma^2_X$ that is obtained by setting the covariance of the $i$th and $j$th covariate in $X$ to $0.5^{|i-j|}$.
+The coefficient vector $\beta$ gauges the effects of the covariates on $Y$ and $D$, respectively, and thus, the magnitude of confounding due to observables.
+The $i$th element of the coefficient vector $\beta$ is set to $0.7/i$ for $i=1,...,p$, implying a linear decay of covariate importance in terms of confounding.